DNS & Nameserver explained | Make the right Settings & avoid Problems

 Manage DNS settings:

-- What are the settings?
+- What settings are there?
 Which ones should I make?

 - The most important DNS entries explained